bjatkin/NEU/readme.md

-# Neu ASM

-When neu code is assembled it is placed in a .n file.
+# Working With This Code

+### building
+Building this code is as simple running `make build`.
+This will build both `neuBi` which is the new byte code assembler, as well as neuVM which is the neu byte code interpreter

+### testing
+Testing this code is as simple as running `make test`.
+This will run all the test files in this repo

+### benchmarks
-This file can be run by the neu interpreter vm.
+Benchmarking the code can be done by running `make bench`.
+Currently, the only benchmarks are in [core/util_bench_test.go](https://github.com/bjatkin/NEU/blob/main/core/util_bench_test.go).
+These benchmarks were written to look at the performance differences between I64tob and I64asb (and similar methods for the other int types).
+Looking at these benchmarks you can see the huge performance gain we get by using unsafe pointers to convert from byte slices into integers and vice versa.

+# Neu Assembler

+The neu text code assembler is called neuBi (pronounced newbie).
+You can build neuBi by running `make build`.
+Once you have neuBi built you can run `./neuBi -h` to get more info about how it works.
+The most common way to use neuBi is to assemble .nb files.
+Simply run `./neuBi my_file.nb` to assemble `my_file.nb` into `my_file.n`.

-# Neu Bytecode
+# Neu Bytecode and Neu Text Code

-Neu is a stackbased bytecode that runs on a small vm.
-It uses a single stack and 1 byte opcodes.
+Neu is a stackbased bytecode that runs on a small vm which uses a single stack and 1 byte opcodes.
+Neu text code is the textual representation of neu byte code.
+Neu text code was designed to be human readable and can be assembled into neu byte code by [neuBi](#neu-assembler) Neu text code is stored in .nb files.
-Neu byte code is be stored in .nb files
+Neu byte code is stored in .n files in a formt which can be run by the neuVM.

+# Neu VM

+Neu VM is the virtual machine that runs neu byte code.
+You can build the neuVM by running `make build`.
+Once the new VM is built you can run `neuVM my_file.n` to run your compiled neu byte code.

+# Writing Neu Text Code
 ### comments

 Comments in neu are specified by two forward slashes //.